 The Financial Implication of a Cyberattack

-A cyberattack or data breach can cost your business time, money, and vast amounts of sensitive company information.
+Accordingly, a cyberattack or data breach can cost your business time, money, and vast amounts of sensitive company information.
 With cyberattacks costing businesses 2 trillion US dollars in 2019, the financial implications of a data breach can be devastating.
 Individually, a cyberattack will cost a business upward of $188.000 on average.
 In most cases, small businesses will go under, six months after a data breach.
 But cyberattacks are so common these days that we have become almost numb to the numbers.

 Common Cybersecurity Risks and How to Defend Against Them